regholl2023/Baron/README.md

 3. The trading decision, strike prices, expiration date, reasons, and a chart of the stock's closing prices are displayed.
 4. A disclaimer is provided, warning users of the potential risks and losses associated with options trading.

 In conclusion, Baron is a comprehensive tool for traders to make informed decisions about options trading based on a combination of technical, fundamental, and volatility analyses.
-It provides transparency by explaining the reasoning behind each recommendation and includes a visual representation of stock price trends.
+It provides transparency by explaining the reasoning behind each recommendation.
 Users are also reminded of the risks involved in options trading.

 # Requirements